schalterDev/hochzeit-website/README.md

 This project is devolped with the [**webpack-simple-starter**](https://github.com/SinanMtl/webpack-simple-starter)

 ## Getting Started
+Be sure you have a up to date [node.js](https://nodejs.org/en/download/package-manager/) version

+And of course you need [npm](https://docs.npmjs.com/getting-started/installing-node) installed

 First, install the modules that the project needs.
 ```bash
 $ npm install